Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineWorkflows.md

 ## VOD NPVR

-This workflow will generate a VOD asset from segments captured through the Vualto Archiver.
+This workflow will generate a VOD asset from segments captured through the Archiver.
 Segments are shared across different VOD assets which reduces storage requirements and processing time.

 A server side manifest is created, with and/or without DRM, that can be used for on the fly delivery of VOD content via the Unified Streaming Platform.
 The [VOD NPVR](TaskEngineWorkflows.md#vod-npvr) workflow includes support to inherit the DRM keys form a specified Vualto Archiver profile and stores it as a custom manifest.
 This workflow will include any SCTE35 markers that occurred during each segment.